-Clarke has guided the WU men's soccer team to 14 winning seasons during his tenure on the Danforth Campus, and he has won at least 11 games in 11 of those campaigns.
+Clarke has guided the WU men's soccer team to 15 winning seasons during his tenure on the Danforth Campus, and he has won at least 11 games in 11 of those campaigns.
 He has mentored four individuals to National Soccer Coaches Association of America (NSCAA) All-America honors, as well as four Academic All-Americans during his career at Washington U.

 In 2010, Washington U. started the year with a 10-0-2 record, marking the program's best start to a season since 1979.
 Clarke earned 2010 NSCAA Central Region Coach of the Year accolades for the first time in his career.